parsonsmatt/persistent-discover/README.md

 which is a `[EntityDef]` and can be used by `migrateModels` to properly perform migrations.

-You'll need to add `persistent-discover` to the build-depends on your cabal file for this to work.
+You'll need to add `persistent-discover` to the `build-tool-depends` on your cabal file for this to work.